dylancrossan231/react-native-app/README.md

 ### Core objectives:

 - Provide a project made in React Native running on Android and/or iOS.
-(You may use the template repository provided as a base if you want)
+(You may use the template repository provided as a base if you want)//DONE
-- Parse message from URL feed
+- Parse message from URL feed//DONE
-- Create a visual representation of the list of mobility products in React Native
+- Create a visual representation of the list of mobility products in React Native//DONE
-- Each product block must contain the following data: supplier name, category, ETA (in min), price
+- Each product block must contain the following data: supplier name, category, ETA (in min), price//DONE
-- Default order of products must be driven by “ETA”
+- Default order of products must be driven by “ETA” //DONE
 - When you tap on a product block, you should display a screen showing information for that product only (It can be the same information as on the full product list)
-- Clean, organised, readable and easily understandable code is important
+- Clean, organised, readable and easily understandable code is important//DONE
-- Show us the quality of your code and project structure
+- Show us the quality of your code and project structure //DONE

 ### Advanced (optional):